tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-joins/index.md

 tags: [dplyr]
 editor_options:
   chunk_output_type: console
-rmd_hash: 0b9bcb6ce2a59e18
+rmd_hash: 7460116e794a3df3

 ---

 [dplyr 1.1.0](https://dplyr.tidyverse.org/news/index.html#dplyr-110) is out now!
-This is post 1 of 4 detailing some of the new features in this release.
-In this post, we will discuss various new updates to dplyr's joins.
+This is a giant release, so we're splitting the release announcement up into four blog posts which we'll post over the course of this week.
+Today, we're focusing on joins, including the new [`join_by()`](https://dplyr.tidyverse.org/reference/join_by.html) syntax, new warnings for multiple matches, inequality joins, rolling joins, and new tools for handling unmatched rows.
+To learn more about joins, you might want to read the updated [joins chapter](https://r4ds.hadley.nz/joins.html) in the upcoming 2nd edition of [R for Data Science](https://r4ds.hadley.nz).

 You can install it from CRAN with: